ozinc/node-oz-helpers/README.md

 log.info({ n: 42 }, 'Love you guys!');
 ```

+The logger can be supplied with two environment variables to decrease/increase the verbosity of logging:

+* `LOG=false` will turn off logging altogether.
+* `LOGLEVEL` can be set to one of the usual `{trace,debug,info,warn,error,fatal}`.

+If neither is supplied the log-level will default to `debug`.

 ## Configuration Helper

 The environment config helper is a thin wrapper wrapping the environment configuration.
 First and foremost, it presents a simple API to _access configuration described in the environment_.
 It also allows the user to manually define user-defined configuration values.
 Note that user-defined configuration takes precedence over environment-based configuration, meaning that if both the user and the environment defines the same configuration key, the helper will return the user-defined one.